 Qs.
-Which countries will MAA be distributing Fresh Qurban in 2019?
+Which countries will MAA be distributing Qurban in 2023?

 Qs.
 How can we be sure that the Qurban is taking place as promised?

-- Alhumdulillah, since 1989 we've been succesfully conducting Qurban around the world and each year, we strive hard to continue exceeding the expectations of our donors when it comes to quality, transparency, accountability and reporting.
+Alhumdulillah, since 1989 we've been successfully conducting Qurban around the world and each year, we strive hard to continue exceeding the expectations of our donors when it comes to quality, transparency, accountability, and reporting.

-- MAA staff from Australia travel to monitor our Qurban Program around the world, to ensure that all Islamic requirements are met and to guarantee that your donations make the maximum impact.
+MAA staff from Australia travel to monitor our Qurban Program around the world, to ensure that all Islamic requirements are met and to guarantee that your donations make the maximum impact.
 Once your Qurban has been completed, an email notification will be sent to you to confirm this.

-- As part of our commitment to be transparent and accountable, we will always share Qurban updates and progress reports with you as they happen either on our website or via email and social media.
-Please do not forget to Like and Follow our Facebook page, Instagram, and Youtube pages for all updates.
+As part of our commitment to be transparent and accountable, we will also share Qurban updates and progress reports with you as they happen either on our website or via email and social media.
+Please do not forget to Like and Follow our Facebook page, Instagram, and YouTube pages for all updates.

-- MAA International is accredited by the Australian Government's Department of Foreign Affairs & Trade [DFAT] and is a full member of ACFID and ACNC.
+MAA International is accredited by the Australian Government's Department of Foreign Affairs & Trade [DFAT] and is a full member of ACFID and ACNC.
 All our projects are monitored and audited.
-For further information, please view our recently released 2018 Annual Report.
+For further information, please view our latest Annual Report.